dret/webconcepts/concepts/oauth-uri/urn:ietf:params:oauth:grant-type:jwt-bearer.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/oauth-uri/urn%3Aietf%3Aparams%3Aoauth%3Agrant-type%3Ajwt-bearer"
 title:         "OAuth URI: urn:ietf:params:oauth:grant-type:jwt-bearer"
+concept-name:  OAuth URI
+concept-value: urn:ietf:params:oauth:grant-type:jwt-bearer
 description: "To use a Bearer JWT as an authorization grant, the client uses an access token request as defined in Section 4 of the OAuth Assertion Framework (RFC 7521).
 The value of the \"grant_type\" is \"urn:ietf:params:oauth:grant-type:jwt-bearer\"."
 ---